Marta Menegatti: Personal life

 Menegatti graduated from secondary school with a diploma in accounting, specialising in foreign languages.
-She went on to enrol in the Faculty of Motor Sciences at the University of L'Aquila.
+She went on to enroll in the Faculty of Motor Sciences at the University of L'Aquila.
 She has been a member of the Centro Sportivo Aeronautica Militare since December 2009, with the current rank of 1st Chosen Airman (Primo Aviere Scelto), and as such receives a monthly stipend from the Italian Air Force.
 As members of the Air Force, Menegatti and Cicolari participated in the 2011 Military World Games.
 Menegatti is sponsored by Mikasa Sports (sports equipment), Oakley, Inc. (eyewear) and Adidas (sportswear); previous sponsors include Red Bull (energy drink) and Smart (automotive).
 She has also been a brand ambassador for Shiseido (beauty products) and Unet Energia Italiana (renewable energy).

 Since she was young, Menegatti respected Misty May-Treanor for both her playing style and her on-court demeanor.
 During matches, Menegatti wears a pair of pearl earrings that were a gift from her parents as a symbolic way of having them with her.
 She was in a relationship with fellow Italian beach volleyball player Alex Ranghieri.